Lung damage can make it difficult for you to breathe, causing breathlessness and a wet cough that doesn’t go away.

 If you think you have COPD, talk to your GP or health practitioner.
 They can help you control it and prevent future damage.

-If you need help to stop smoking, go to Stop smoking to find information and support.
+If you need help to stop smoking, go to Quitting smoking to find information and support.

 The Asthma Foundation offers advice and support to people with COPD.